-Youngjun is currently pursuing his PhD in UCLIC working with Nadia Berthouze and Nicolai Marquardt.
+Youngjun is currently pursuing his PhD in UCLIC working with Nadia Berthouze, Nicolai Marquardt and Simon Julier.
 He received a MSc in Robotics from KAIST(Korea Advanced Institute of Science and Technology) in 2011.
-Before joining UCLIC in 2015, he worked as a researcher in the LG Electronics Research Center (Seoul) for five years (2011-2015) and was a principal investigator of the 4D Touch Project, which has been successfully commercialising a 3D input technology in collaboration with major automobile manufacturers in the world.
-His previous works on human-computer interaction, haptics, sensor& actuator and machine learning algorithm produced over 50 patents.
+Before joining UCLIC in 2015, he worked as a researcher in LG Electronics CTO Research Division (Seoul) for five years (2011-2015) and was a principal investigator of 4D Touch Project, which has been successfully commercialising a 3D input technology in collaboration with major automobile manufacturers in the world.
+His previous works on human-computer interaction, haptics, sensor& actuator and machine learning produced over 50 patents.
 His research interests include designing the principles, techniques, and technologies for the next generation of brain-computer interfaces that extend the interactive space and enhance human perception, and understand affects and psychophysiology.
-For his PhD research, he is exploring biomedical thermography to understand and automatically recognise human affects and to support a person's psychological needs.
+For his PhD research, he is exploring biomedical thermography to understand and automatically recognise a person's mental stress and to support a person's psychological needs.